MasterPieceArt/song/README.md

 # song
-python code for a song called # don't mind
+python code for a lyrics song called "don't mind by kent jones"